 SUPPORT FOR BUSINESSES THAT PAY LITTLE OR NO BUSINESS RATES

 The Government has also announced a one-off grant of £10,000 that will be available to businesses in all sectors who pay little or no business rates because they receive small business rate relief (SBRR) or rural rate relief (RRR).
-This will also be administered by the local authority and letters will be sent out to businesses in early April.
+This is also being administered by the local authority and letters are being sent out and many will now have already received their grants.

 SUPPORT FOR BUSINESSES THROUGH THE CORONAVIRUS BUSINESS INTERRUPTION LOAN SCHEME